For more educational opportunities: alumni get involved

 Global differences in education systems and affirmative action

-The requirements and educational systems differ greatly from country to country, as the keynote speech by Indian activist Raju Kendre impressively demonstrated.
+The requirements and education systems differ greatly from country to country, as the keynote speech by Indian activist Raju Kendre impressively demonstrated.
 He discussed the situation in the USA, Germany, South Africa, Brazil and India.
 In all of these countries, affirmative action is used to try and eliminate disadvantages in society.
 Affirmative action means that targeted advantages for disadvantaged groups are used to eliminate their discrimination.
 Some also refer to the model as positive discrimination.
 The idea is based on the quote from Malcolm X who said education is the passport to the future.

 Raju Kendre is currently conducting research at the Georg August University in Göttingen, Lower Saxony.
 He is a scholarship holder of the German Chancellor Scholarship Programme of Alexander von Humboldt Foundation for prospective leaders from India.
 The focus of his research work in Germany is a comparison of the science systems in India and Germany.
 The 31-year-old, who comes from an Indian village, is a pedagogue, social entrepreneur and activist.
 He founded the Eklavya India Foundation, which aims to give young people from disadvantaged social groups access to higher education.